 Tea Tree Body Wash

-Tea tree body washes contain the extract of tea tree, a natural antibacterial and anti-inflammatory ingredient that’s great for skin.
+Tea tree body washes contain the extract of tea tree, an antibacterial and anti-inflammatory ingredient that’s great for skin.
 It has a refreshing scent that mixes nicely with your shower’s steam to open up your sinuses.
-Our Alpine Tea Tree Luxury Body Wash has a natural cooling effect on the skin too.
+Our Alpine Tea Tree Luxury Body Wash has a cooling effect on the skin, too.